INTERVIEW: Mitch Grace + Tim Byles (FAR AWAY STABLES)

 TIANA: I'M GONNA HAVE TO GO RE-WATCH THAT MOVIE NOW!

-TIM: We'll get our cheque from Marvel soon, I'm sure. (laughs) Or sued.
+TIM: We'll get our check from Marvel soon, I'm sure. (laughs) Or sued.
 I'm not sure.

 TIANA: SO YOU GUYS ARE ALSO GONNA BE DOING A SHOW IN MELBOURNE COMING UP, THEN A HOMETOWN SHOW IN SYDNEY TO CELEBRATE THE RELEASE, AND I'VE HEARD RUMOURS THERE MAY BE A FEW KICK-ASS EXTRAS, MAYBE SOME LIGHTING AND LIVE RECORDING?